syroco/orca/docs/source/optim/optimvect.rst

-Optimisation Vector
+Optimization Vector
 ===================

-The optimisation vector in the quadratic problem is written as follows :
+The optimization vector in the quadratic problem is written as follows :

 .. math::